 Is it possible to cancel my service once it has been put on hold?

-If you cancel your service while it is on a seasonal hold, you will be subject to the same cancellation penalties as if it were not on a seasonal hold.
+If you cancel your internet service while it is on a seasonal hold, you will be subject to the same cancellation penalties as if it were not on a seasonal hold.
 Furthermore, if you have a 12- or 24-month contract, time spent with your service on hold normally does not count against that period.